Igor Rostislavovich Shafarevich: in Memoriam

-The transition of Shafarevich's interests from number theory to algebraic geometry was rather smooth and was based on his, now famous, work on elliptic curves.
-Already in 1956 in his talk at the Third Congress of Soviet Mathematicians he pointed out to analogy between the problem of embedding of fields of algebraic numbers and the problem of classification of elliptic curves over such fields.
-Both problems use the local-to-global approach: find a solution for all completions of the field and decide whether it leads to a solution over a global field.
-In the case of elliptic curves, this leads to the question whether the set of elliptic curves with a fixed absolute invariant isomorphic to a fixed curve over all completions of the field is finite.
-In a short announcement note \cite{ShafElliptic1} published in Doklady AN SSSR he shows that the set of elliptic curves isomorphic to a fixed curve over some extension of the ground field form a group that admits a cohomological interpretation as the first Galois cohomology group with coefficients in the group of points of the Jacobian curve.
-The fact that such a set forms an abelian group was not new; in the case when the ground field is the field of real numbers it was discovered by Fran\c{c}ois Ch\^{a}telet in 1947, whose construction used the same cocycles.
-In 1955 A. Weil extended this result to the case of abelian varieties of arbitrary dimension although he did not give a cohomological interpretation of the group.
-The paper of S. Lang and J. Tate of 1958 gives a foundation of the theory of principal homogeneous spaces over an abelian variety based on its cohomological interpretation (with no reference to Shafarevich's paper).
-The authors called the group the Ch\^{a}telet group, later known under the name the Weil-Ch\^{a}telet group.
-In the same paper Shafarevich proved that the subgroup of the Weil-Ch\^{a}telet group of elements that admit a point of degree $n$ over the ground field ( they represent elliptic curves of degree $n+1$ in $\mathbb{P}^n$) and become trivial over all completions of the field is a finite group.
-In the subsequent paper \cite{ShafExponents} in Doklady Shafarevich proved the existence of elliptic curves of arbitrary degree $n$ not isomorphic to any curve of smaller degree, thus giving a solution of an old problem in the theory of Diophantine equations.
+The transition of Shafarevich's interests from number theory to algebraic geometry was rather smooth and was based on his, now-famous work on elliptic curves.
+Already in 1956, in his talk at the Third Congress of Soviet Mathematicians, he pointed out the analogy between the problem of embedding of algebraic number fields and the problem of classification of elliptic curves over such fields.
+Both problems employ the local-to-global approach: find a solution for all completions of the field and determine whether it yields a solution over a global field.
+In the case of elliptic curves, this leads to a question of whether the set of elliptic curves with a fixed absolute invariant isomorphic to a fixed curve over all completions of the field is finite.
+In a short announcement note \cite{ShafElliptic1} published in Doklady AN SSSR, he shows that the set of elliptic curves isomorphic to a fixed curve over some extension of the ground field forms a group that admits a cohomological interpretation as the first Galois cohomology group with coefficients in the group of points of the Jacobian curve.
+The fact that such a set forms an abelian group was not new; in the case when the ground field is the field of real numbers, it was discovered by Francois Ch\^{a}telet in 1947, whose construction uses the same cocycles.
+In 1955, A. Weil extended this result to the case of abelian varieties of arbitrary dimension, although he did not give a cohomological interpretation of the group.
+The paper of S. Lang and J. Tate of 1958 gives a foundation of the theory of principal homogeneous spaces over an abelian variety based on its cohomological interpretation (without reference to Shafarevich's paper).
+They call the group the Ch\^{a}telet group, later known under the name the Weil-Ch\^{a}telet group.
+In the same paper, Shafarevich proves that the subgroup of the Weil-Ch\^{a}telet group of elements that admit a point of degree $n$ over the ground field (hence. birationally isomorphic to an elliptic curve of degree $n+1$ in $\mathbb{P}^n$) and isomorphic to its Jacobian curve over all completions of the field is a finite group.
+In the subsequent paper \cite{ShafExponents} in Doklady, Shafarevich proved the existence of elliptic curves of arbitrary degree $n$ not isomorphic to any curve of smaller degree, giving a solution to an old problem in the theory of diophantine equations.